PradeepLoganathan/pradeepl-blog/content/blog/azure/azureeventgrid-createcustomevents/index.md

     "id": "string",
     "eventType": "string",
     "eventTime": "string",
-    "data": { "object-unique-to-each-publisher" },
+    "data": {
+        "object-unique-to-each-publisher"
+    },
     "dataVersion": "string",
     "metadataVersion": "string"
   }
 ]
 ```

+A brief description of the fields in this schema is below

-- Topic - This field defines the topic or in case of an
+- topic - This field defines the topic.
+This is the full resource path to the event source.
 - subject - This field can be used as a tag or a label by the application.
 - id - An unique identifier for the event.
-- eventType - The type of the published event.
+- eventType - The type of the registered event.
 In the sample below I am using Candidatecreated and candidatedupdated as the event types.
 - eventTime - The time when an event was published.
 This is in the publishers UTC time.
 - data - This field is the custom data published by the event source.
 - dataVersion - This field can be used by the publisher to version the data schema .